Who we are

 Today, UCAS processes over 2.5 million applications every year, for some 650,000 prospective students across the UK and beyond: helping them gain access to more than 340 UK universities and colleges.

-We also run several specialist application services – GTTR (Graduate Teacher Training Registry), UKPASS (UK Postgraduate Application and Statistical Service) and CUKAS (Conservatoires UK Admissions Service).
+We also run several specialist application services – UTT (UCAS Teacher Training), UKPASS (UK Postgraduate Application and Statistical Service) and CUKAS (Conservatoires UK Admissions Service).

 Another important area is carrying out research, consultancy and advisory work for schools, colleges, careers services, professional bodies and commercial businesses.
 Data collation is an important part of our work, allowing us to provide advice, insights and statistics to our partners and stakeholders.